abHesham/USA_Real_Estate/README.md

 price (Housing price, it is either the current listing price or recently sold price if the house is sold recently)

 Cleaned Dataset:
-clean_realestate_USA.csv ... for simple use of Pipeline function
+#clean_realestate_USA.csv ... for simple use of Pipeline function

+# Disclaimer:
+#The data and information in the data set provided here are intended to use for educational purposes only.
+I do not own any data, and all rights are reserved to the respective owners.